 INTRODUCTION

 Every week in synagogues around the world, a section of the Torah is read.
 The Torah is divided into 54 portions – called parshas.
-And after each parsha, a selection from the prophets is also read, and these are called the Haftorah.
+And after each parsha, a selection from the prophets is also read, and these are called the Haftorahs.

 Rabbis write that there are multiple meanings for each word in Torah, starting with the literal, and moving toward the more subtle and esoteric.
 Hebrew, as a language itself, offers interweaving permutations as each letter has symbolic and even numerical values, all of which give rise to much interpretation of the text.
 These images are a variety of my improvisations.